UffizziCloud/docs/docs/references/compose-spec.md

     - gitcommithash=cdc3b19
 ```

-> **Note**: Scope of build-args
+!!! note
->
+    **Scope of build-args**
->In your Dockerfile, if you specify `ARG` before the `FROM` instruction, `ARG` is not available in the build instructions under `FROM`.
+    In your Dockerfile, if you specify `ARG` before the `FROM` instruction, `ARG` is not available in the build instructions under `FROM`.
 If you need an argument to be available in both places, also specify it under the `FROM` instruction.
 Refer to the [understand how `ARGS` and `FROM` interact](https://docs.docker.com/engine/reference/builder/#understand-how-arg-and-from-interact) section in the documentation for usage details.

 ### **command**